-Israel must shift to an integrated marine spatial planning that involves ecosystembased management and integrated coastal zone management, in contrast to the existing sectoral policy, in which at least 15 regulators operate in the maritime space with only partial coordination.
+Israel must shift to an integrative-spatial marine development policy that involves ecosystem-based management and integrative planning of the coastal areas, in contrast to the existing sectoral policy, in which at least 15 regulators operate in the maritime domain with only partial coordination.

-The lack of legal certainty regarding the application of Israeli law to the EEZ of Israel has economic and other implications (environmental standards, work safety) for the natural gas companies and others that operate in this domain The State of Israel must create legal certainty in its maritime zones, first and foremost by promoting the Marine Zones Bill, 5775-2014.
+The lack of legal certainty regarding the application of Israeli law to the economic waters of Israel has economic and other implications (standards, work safety) for the natural gas companies and others that operate in this domain (regulatory stability was one of the major issues related the Natural Gas policy Outline that was recently approved).
+The State of Israel must create legal certainty in its marine territory, first and foremost by promoting the proposed Marine Zones Law, 5775-2014 (currently in the process of being legislated).

-The lack of clarity regarding the boundaries of Israel's EEZ-in the north due to the dispute with Lebanon and in the south due to the lack of a declaration on the matter-has economic implications in the context of natural resources that perhaps are located in these areas (Israel has refrained from issues licenses for exploration in these areas), and also additional aspects, such as shipping, fisheries, marine agriculture, security, etc.
+The lack of clarity regarding the boundaries of Israel's EEZ-in the north due to the dispute with Lebanon and in the south due to the lack of a declaration on the matter-has economic implications in the context of natural resources that perhaps are located in these areas (Israel has refrained from issues licenses for exploration in these areas), and also additional aspects, such as shipping, fisheries, marine agriculture, etc.

-Following is a table listing the protocols of the Barcelona Convention and their implementation in Israel:
+Table 15.1 Listing the protocols of the Convention and their implementation in Israel: